lizardsystems/midea-mini-dongle/FLASHING.md

 The dongle will be flashed now, you can follow the progress in the console window.

-When finished writing the firmware the ESP switch off dongle
+When finished writing the firmware, switch off dongle

 ## Connecting dongle to Wi-Fi network

+When you are using ready-to-use firmware, at the first start, the dongle will create its own network "Midea AC Fallback Hotspot".

 ![image](https://user-images.githubusercontent.com/4923679/124567170-6fd45800-de4c-11eb-99d1-a14ab3e08ae6.png)